comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ### A. Single Market Maker product

 The point of this product is to keep `finding a trading partner` (discovery) and `agreeing on a trade` (negotiation) simple by only having a single maker.
 A single-maker runs a webpage that gives a price.
-A taker can "take it of leave it".
+A taker can "take it or leave it".

 We plan to create two prototypes: